ASFHyP3/hyp3-gamma/etc/README_Template.txt

 See below for detailed descriptions of each of the products.

 -------------
-1. Backscatter data files
+1. Radiometric Terrain Corrected data files

-GeoTIFF files are generated for each polarity available in the source granule.
+GeoTIFF files are generated for each polarization available in the source granule.
 Each filename will include the polarization: VV or HH for primary polarization, and VH or HV for cross-polarization.
+To learn more about polarimetry, refer to https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/product-overview/polarimetry

 These files have been processed to output [POWERTYPE]-0 [FORMAT].